 - Instead of focusing on one exercise every day until you master it, you try to practice many exercises simultaneously and superficially.

 - You are not training yourself every day, but only occasionally.

 - You are not following the instructions and advice concerning the exercises.

-What should you if you try to focus, but feel you are not making progress?
+What should you do if you try to focus but are not progressing?
 Continue reading below.

 What to Do If Your Concentration Is not Improving